Carbs0126/AvatarImageView/README.md

 5. the image or text is aways in the center; the rule is : if the image's width is larger than height, then get the center square of the image, with the same length side of image's width. vice versa.
 6. since AvatarImageView extends from ImageView, and remove super.onDraw(), and override setImageResoure() setImageDrawable(), then we can use Glide or other famouse Loading Image Libary to load image into AvatarImageView conveniently.
 7. surpport padding;
+8. have clip effect if the text's length > 1
+9. can set the clip effect's amplify ratio by setting mask ratio

 ##Attention
 not support wrap_content pattern temporarily